Gambling in contests with random initial law: Introduction

 \section{Introduction}

-\citet{SeelStrack:2013} introduced a contest model in which each agent chooses a stopping rule to stop a privately observed stochastic process.
+Seel and Strack (\citeyear{SeelStrack2013}) introduced a contest model in which each agent chooses a stopping rule to stop a privately observed stochastic process.
 The contestant who stops her process at the highest value wins a prize.
 The objective of each agent is not to maximise the expected stopping value, but rather to maximise the probability that her stopping value is the highest amongst the set of stopping values of all the contestants.
-The Seel-Strack contest is a stylised model of a competition between fund managers, where each manager aims to outperform all the others in order to obtain more funds to invest over the next time period.

-The modelling assumptions of \citet{SeelStrack:2013} include the fact that the privately observed stochastic processes are independent realisations of a common non-negative, time-homogeneous diffusion process (and then after a change of scale and time they may be assumed to be Brownian motions absorbed at zero, see \citet{FengHobson:14}).
-Further it is assumed that contestants are unable to observe both the realisations and the stopping times of their rivals.